jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     AssertionError: Lists differ: ['key1', 'key2', 'key3', 'keyN'] != []

-* I will add the values to the empty list in the test to make it pass
+* I add the values to the empty list in the test to make it pass

   .. code-block:: python